Major League Baseball Game of the Week: The Fox era (1996–present)

-NBC: 1957–1964; 1966–1989
+In 2022, as part of their renewal of rights, Fox agreed to increase their coverage on the broadcast network.
+Most weeks of the season Fox exclusively airs two or three prime time games in regional coverage as part of their Baseball Night in America broadcasts, with FS1 carrying a non-exclusive Saturday afternoon game.
+During September, when the Saturday evening games conflict with Fox's college football obligations, the network carries Thursday night games instead.

 The Game of the Week on radio

-From 1985 to 1997, the CBS Radio network aired its own incarnation of the Game of the Week, broadcasting games at various times on Saturday afternoons and/or Sunday nights.
+From 1985 to 1997, CBS Radio aired its own incarnation of the Game of the Week, broadcasting games at various times on Saturday afternoons and/or Sunday nights.
 In 1998, national radio rights went to ESPN Radio, which airs Saturday games during the season as well as Sunday Night Baseball and Opening Day and holiday broadcasts.

 Earlier, the Mutual and Liberty networks had aired Game of the Day broadcasts to non-major-league cities in the late 1940s and 1950s.